 In October 2020, Black-owned grocery store NoPigNeva (“no pig nevah”) launched with the mission of providing customers with hard-to-find vegan groceries.
 The Boston-based business was created by Stephania Bernard and David Hue—Bernard went vegan five years ago after learning about the inherent animal cruelty of factory farming, and Hue followed shortly thereafter for health reasons.
 NoPigNeva gathers vegan products from companies big and small from across the country to help customers find plant-based alternatives for every food in a single place.

-NoPigNeva’s selection features unique finds such as vegan lobster made by May Wah (pictured); corned beef by Honest Pastures; vegan pork gyoza by Hungry Planet; prepared Reuben sandwiches by Snackrilege; vegan drumsticks by All Vegetarian; and Baby Blue, an artisan cashew-based cheese made by Wendy’s Nutty Cheese.
+NoPigNeva’s selection features unique finds such as corned beef by Honest Pastures; vegan pork gyoza by Hungry Planet; prepared Reuben sandwiches by Snackrilege; vegan drumsticks by All Vegetarian; and Baby Blue, an artisan cashew-based cheese made by Wendy’s Nutty Cheese.
+Given that the company is located in Boston, NoPigNeva specializes in fish-free seafood such as vegan lobster made by May Wah (pictured), plant-based shrimp by All Vegetarian, and sashimi (in recently added tuna and salmon varities) by BeLeaf.

 Making vegan groceries easier to find